numpy/numpy/doc/neps/new-iterator-ufunc.rst

             to back to ``op[i]`` on destruction, instead of doing the unecessary copy operation.

-        ``NPY_ITER_NBO_ALIGNED``
+        ``NPY_ITER_NBO``, ``NPY_ITER_ALIGNED``, ``NPY_ITER_CONTIG``

-            Causes the iterator to provide data for ``op[i]`` that is in native byte order and aligned according to the dtype requirements.
+            Causes the iterator to provide data for ``op[i]`` that is in native byte order, aligned according to the dtype requirements, contiguous, or any combination.

             By default, the iterator produces pointers into the arrays provided, which may be aligned or unaligned, and with any byte order.
-If copying or buffering is not enabled and an alignment fix or byte swapping is required, an error will be raised.
+If copying or buffering is not enabled and the operand data doesn't satisfy the constraints, an error will be raised.

+            The contiguous constraint applies only to the inner loop, successive inner loops may have arbitrary pointer changes.

-            If the requested data type is non-native byte order, this flag overrides it and the requested data type is converted to be native byte order.
+            If the requested data type is in non-native byte order, the NBO flag overrides it and the requested data type is converted to be in native byte order.

         ``NPY_ITER_ALLOCATE``